himanshusharma89/relic_bazaar/README.md

 **8.** Create a Pull Request!

-Finally, go to your repository in the browser and click on `compare and pull requests`.
+Finally, go to your repository in the browser and click on `compare and pull requests.
 Then add a title and description to your pull request that explains your precious effort.

 <img src="https://user-images.githubusercontent.com/41269164/70219707-47194780-176b-11ea-96c2-d0c401ddb1e0.png" width=600>

-click on `Compare and Pull Request`
+Click on `Compare and Pull Request`

 <img src="https://user-images.githubusercontent.com/41269164/70219836-8d6ea680-176b-11ea-81d5-549093bf0954.png" width=600>